Michael J. Petrides School

-Special education

-"All classes contain a mix of students of different abilities.
-District 75, which enrolls children with severe disabilities, has a separate program at the Petrides complex, as part of PS 37."

 Admissions

 Admissions are by lottery for grades K-8.
 For kindergarten, the school typically receives more than 800 applications for 75-90 seats, of which 15 are reserved for siblings of current students (separate lottery).
 The handful of open seats in the upper grades are filled by lottery, as well.
-In 9th grade, class sizes get larger and an extra class is added to the grade.
+In ninth grade, class sizes get larger and an extra class is added to the grade.
 Thousands of students apply for a total of 40 to 55 new seats.
 These seats are filled through the city's "educational option" formula, designed to achieve a mix of low, average, and high-performing students.

 Controversy

 Within the past, there had been certain discrepancies according to the school's enrollment policy under the past principal.
 This was highlighted by a noticeable prevalence to kin relations within the student body and noted recommendations within an alleged random basis lottery system for enrollment.
 These were recorded in a 1998 investigation report.
 The report also recorded the absence of critical records that would determine the extent of the irregularities.

 In November 2017, a student posed with a gun in a children's bathroom and uploaded the picture to social media.
-The school closed while authorities investigated, and afterwards several security measures were put in place.
+The school closed while authorities investigated, and afterward several security measures were put in place.

 From January 2018 to March 2018, several rape cases have been reported as having taken place at the school.